-For those business owners who want more direct control over their data, Express Invoice from NCH Software is a downloadable program that runs on your own business computer or network, rather than in the cloud.
+For those business owners who want more direct control over their data, Express Invoice from NCH Software is a downloadable billing and invoicing software that runs on your own business computer or network, rather than in the cloud.

 This offers the benefit of being able to directly print or fax invoices rather than simply sending them as an email as with other solutions.
 It also means you have control of your own business data, rather than a third-party having responsibility for it.
 Although there are no mobile apps, Express Invoice does allow you to sync other devices such as laptops, Android phones, and even Amazon’s Fire tablets.